bennn/tracers/README.md

 Some of these "roads" between modules might be very heavily used.

 Our goal is to identify high-traffic paths between modules.
-We hope these paths will explain performance characteristics and suggest optimizations (like tracing JIT).
+We hope these paths will explain performance characteristics and suggest optimizations.